uncms-dev/uncms/docs/development.md

 You should read [the philosophy of UnCMS](philosophy.md) before implementing new features.
 There are certain features that will never be considered for UnCMS, such as multiple concurrent versions of one page.
+For example, having the "same" page in two different languages will never be supported.
+Publication workflows that require having draft versions and published versions of the same page will never be supported.
 And features that are not useful for the overwhelming majority of projects are best implemented in your project, not in UnCMS.